 A ball toss game made with lightweight Smoothfoam can be a great way for little kids to develop their aim without damaging the walls.

 Have you crafted your own family games using Smoothfoam balls and cubes?
 Let us know here in the comments or share a link on our Facebook page!

-Take these to your leader!
+Take these alien and robot crafts for kids to your leader!
 Here’s more fun for the kids this summer with Smoothfoam blocks, balls and sheets.
 There are no rules when it comes to making a robot or a space alien – kids can really let their imagination run free!
 Click the links below for full tutorials and have some out-of-this-world fun!